Can I tell you a secret?

 All that tomato sauce and only two measly months to show for it.

-I roasted my vegetables at 375 degrees Fahrenheit for around 90 minutes.
-Oven temperatures can vary wildly, so judge the doneness in comparison to the vegetables in this picture.
+I roast my vegetables at 375°F for around 90 minutes.
+Oven temperatures can vary wildly, so judge the doneness in comparison to the vegetables in the picture below.

-The tomatoes should be shrivelled, all vegetables tender, and everything with just a kiss of black.
+The tomatoes should be shrivelled, all the vegetables should be tender, and everything should have just a kiss of black.

 Blend, Cool, and Serve

-Once the mixture cooled, I blended everything in a blender on high until it was quite smooth.
+Once the mixture cooled, I blend everything in a blender on high until it is quite smooth.
 Blend less for a chunkier texture.
 As Chef John would say, “you are the boss of your sauce.”